zx80/flask-simple-auth/README.md

 #### `http-digest` or `digest` Authentication

-HTTP Digest based on [flask-HTTPAuth](https://pypi.org/project/Flask-HTTPAuth/).
+HTTP Digest authentication based on [flask-HTTPAuth](https://pypi.org/project/Flask-HTTPAuth/).

 Note that the implementation relies on *sessions*, which may required the `SECRET_KEY` option to be set to something.